DAclarissememba-png/DAclarissememba/README.md

 ✅ **Programming** — Python libraries for data manipulation and visualization
 ✅ **Database Design** — SQL, ERDs, relational database modeling
 ✅ **Tools Proficiency** — Excel, Python, SQL, Tableau, Power BI, Azure

 ---

-## 📝 Notes

-All projects were completed as part of the Data Analysis Bootcamp curriculum.
-The work demonstrates practical application of data analysis concepts, from exploratory data analysis (EDA) to final reporting and visualization.

----